“Organizing is what you do before you do something, so that when you do it, it is not all mixed up.”

 Each week’s grocery list includes a freezer and pantry section.
 Review these before you start this meal plan.
 They’re items that you’re expected to keep stocked in your house.
 Some might need to be ordered online.
 Others (like bone broth and sauerkraut) will need to be made in advance.
 She provides links to the recipes, but their cooking time isn’t incorporated into the meal plan.

-The winner was chosen with a random number generator on 9/12/2014.
+Update: A giveaway was held to celebrate the publication of this meal plan, and the winner was chosen with a random number generator.
 Congratulations to Carolyn!
 If you didn’t win, don’t despair.
 The meal plan is just $9.99 and worth every penny.
 You can purchase a copy here.